 37. Light some candles at home: Create a warm glow and ambiance so you can feel more mellow.

-38. Get a manicure or pedicure: You can't argue that it's not a treat.
+38. Give yourself a manicure or pedicure: You can't argue that it's not a treat.

 39. Turn on some nature sounds: There are apps which have various sounds (like rain or birds), and you can also invest in a noise machine, which is a sleep aid, too.

-40. Try some retail therapy: Or go window shopping.
+40. Try some retail therapy: Or window shopping online is okay, too.